Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Self Center Clause** - All moves (including weapons, spells, skills, consumables) that can target the user himself must target the user himself **as the center**.
 	- Harvest Dance is banned.
+- **Magic Lore Clause** - You may not equip duplicate lores of magic on the party.
+	- For example, if one unit equips fire magic, draco, necros, aow, then other units can't equip those skills.
 - **No Obstacle Clause** - You may not put obstacles (e.g. phantoms) on the battlefield.

 ### Reverse mirror match rules